Lev0n82/OpenRide/SELF_IMPROVEMENT_DESIGN.md

 ## Implementation Workflow

-Once a proposal receives unanimous approval from all three judges **and** achieves 51% DAO approval, the Implementation Engine automatically generates code, runs tests, and deploys the changes.
+Once a proposal receives unanimous approval from all three judges **and** achieves 51% DAO approval, the Implementation Engine automatically generates code, runs tests, and deploys the changes through a rigorous 5-stage pipeline ensuring thorough validation before reaching all users.

 ### Implementation Steps